giriprasad7856/Bash-Script-for-OpenStack-Stein-Installation/README.md

 #Conf directory contains the preconfigured config files of the services.
 If you change the values of the variable in the bash script you should reflect the changes in preconfigured files.

-#admin-openrc and demo-openrc contains preconfigured credentials if there is any changes in credentials, these files should be updated
+#admin-openrc and demo-openrc contains preconfigured credentials if there are any changes in credentials, these files should be updated

 # Script Usage
 bash Stein_Installation.sh